 Toaster ovens typically conjure up memories of student life.
-Heating up beans on toast for what felt like the rest of eternity.
+Heating up pizza for what felt like the rest of eternity.
 It’s an unfair reputation for an appliance that is fast becoming a rival to the traditional oven in kitchens across America.
 The modern toaster oven is commonly fitted with a turbo, or convection feature.

 Convection heating doesn’t up the temperature, but rather, circulates heat evenly throughout the oven using a fan.
 This is known as convection heating and creates the ideal conditions for perfectly cooked pizzas, fluffy cookies or rich, chocolaty brownies.